ShivaBasava/Python_snippets/README.md

 - Contains the question &  solution for the Round1 assessment

 ## Leetcode
-- Contains the solution for problems solved at Leetcode contest/Challengs.
+- Contains the solution for problems solved at Leetcode contest / Challenges.
   - September LeetCoding Challenge
     - Contains the solution for September LeetCoding Challenge